irekkkarimov/todolist/README.md

 Mobx

-# Server Side (Not supported currently, project's server side is now on ASP.NET)
+# Server Side (Not supported currently, project's server side is now on ASP.NET Core)
 **Used technologies**\
 Express.js\
 PostgreSQL\